ixaxaar/mofed-aur/README.md

 # MOFED AUR

-Mellanox Open Fabric Enterprise Distribution (OFED) packages for Arch Linux.
+Mellanox OpenFabrics Enterprise Distribution (OFED) packages for Arch Linux.
 Part of an effort to bring first-class HPC support for Arch.

 ## Package List